Download Occupational Therapy Admissions Guide as a printable PDF

 Senior Year

-• Continue with activities and professional experiences/shadowing.
+- Continue with activities and service commitments.

-• Finish degree requirements and GRADUATE!
+- Finish degree requirements

 Resources